FerRacimo/CopenhagenTutorial/DemoTutorial.md

 ```
 The output will be saved in *.sfs files.

-You can now have a look at the output file, for instance for the African (LWK) samples:
+You can now have a look at the output file, for instance for the African (AFR) samples:
 ```
-cat LWK.sfs
+cat AFR.sfs
 ```
 The first value represent the expected number of sites with derived allele frequency equal to 0, the second column the expected number of sites with frequency equal to 1 and so on.

 For 20 individuals, how many values do you expect?
 ```
-awk -F' ' '{print NF; exit}' LWK.sfs
+awk -F' ' '{print NF; exit}' AFR.sfs
 ```
 Indeed this represents the unfolded spectrum, so it has 2N+1 values with N diploid individuals.
 Please note that this maximum likelihood estimation of the SFS should be performed at the whole-genome level to have enough information for the algorithm to converge.